paulahemsi/piscine_cpp/module_06/README.md

 ```

+>reinterpret_cast is the closest a C++ casting operator gets to the C-style cast.
+It really does allow the programmer to cast one object type to another, regardless of whether or not the types are related; that is, it forces a reinterpretation

+>It finds usage in certain low-level applications (such as drivers, for example) where data needs to be converted to a simple type that an API—Application Program Interface—can accept (for example, some OS-level APIs require data to be sent as a BYTE array, that is, unsigned char*)

 > As far as possible, you should refrain from using reinterpret_cast in your applications because it allows you to instruct the compiler to treat type X as an unrelated type Y, which does not look like good design or implementation.
 - Siddhartha Rao in *"Sams Teach Yourself C++ in One Hour a Day"*

 ## const_cast